Mzhuangshao/atlantis/README_en_us.md

 ### ⛰ World Generation

 - Overworld sea level is Y281, water surface is Y280, world height limit is Y320 unchanged.
-- Overworld mountains reach up to Y312。
+- Overworld mountains reach up to Y312.
+- Nether lava sea level is Y40.
 - Now there will be landforms similar to continental shelves and continental slopes on the seabed, and the ocean have become deeper.
 - Icebergs will be generated in most cold biomes.